Making-Sense-Info/Dvorak/README.md

 dereference
 ```

-The result will be in `/target/dereferenced.xml`
+The result will be in `/target/dereferenced.xml`.

+Similarly, the `ddi2vtl` can be executed after `dereference` and will produce `/target/vtl.txt`.

-See https://www.saxonica.com/documentation12/index.html#!using-xsl/commandline for all the options available.
+See all available command line options in the [Saxon documentation](https://www.saxonica.com/documentation11/index.html#!using-xsl/commandline).